salmontts/Cyber-Offensive-Toolkit/README.md

 ---

 ### 🔸 [GhostTrap](./GhostTrap)
 A tool for advanced detection, trapping, or analysis of suspicious processes (Windows rootkits, malware, etc.).
-*(Uzupełnij ten opis jeśli chcesz podać szczegóły działania GhostTrap!)*

 ➡️ [Go to GhostTrap](./GhostTrap)